pslisko/performa365docs/docs/howto/work_with_certificates.rst

 View Certificates as a Learner
 ******************************

-Learners who have successfuly finished a course and were issuead a certificate, can view their certificate by going to **My Profile**.
+Learners who have successfuly finished a course and were issued a certificate, can view their certificate by going to **My Profile**.
 On the profile page, **Finished Courses** contains list of all completed courses and dates of completion for each course.
 Courses with ceritificates of completion will have those documents displayed as links **Show certificate**.
 Clicking on this link will download learner's certificate.